 If you can lift it on to the train, you can take it.
 But be sure you can lift if, because unless some kind person helps you, you are on your own.
 One time while traveling with my daughter under some special circumstances, we each had 2 large suitcases weighing close to 50 lbs each.
 We each had carrying on sized luggage and various other carry-on sized items.
 It’s all good and there is no fee for extra pieces of luggage or for being overweight.

-The European train network is enormous.
+The European train network is enormous and ItaliaRail is an easy way to make all of your travel by train in Italy.
 You can travel to almost any city or even tiny towns by train.
 In fact some locations like Sorrento, Italy, not easy to get to as a tourist, are best accessed by train if time matters to you.
 There are usually at least a couple of trains leaving the station daily from most destinations.

 Sleep On The Train